Jinxiansen/ServerSideSwift/README.md

 ## License 📄

-Guardian is released under the [MIT license](LICENSE).
+SwiftServerSide-Vapor is released under the [MIT license](LICENSE).
 See LICENSE for details.